nukleros/operator-builder/docs/workload-collection-tutorial/workload-collection-tutorial.md

 Deployment.
 For example, on line 12 a field is defined with `field:name=caInjector.version` that uses dot notation to indicate a nested field.
 This field will be used to specify the version for the CA Injector image.
 Here it sets a label value, as it does on line 29.
-On line= 37 the same field is used to add the version to the Deployment's image.
+On line 37 the same field is used to add the version to the Deployment's image.
 In this case `replace="caInjectorVersion"` indicates the matching string in the image field's value should be replaced with the value from the TLSComponents custom resource.